LukeberryPi/country-game-react/README.md

 In the game, the player needs to match a country to its capital by clicking on appropriate buttons

-1. Your component should receive a data property in the following format : an object with the corre answer, where the keys are the names of the countries and the value of each key is the capital of country: <CountryCapitalGame data={{ Germany: "Berlin", Azerbaijan: "Baku" }} />
+1. Your component should receive a data property in the following format : an object with the correct answer, where the keys are the names of the countries and the value of each key is the capital of country: <CountryCapitalGame data={{ Germany: "Berlin", Azerbaijan: "Baku" }} />

 2. A button should be displayed for each country and each capital.
 So, the example above would have 4 buttons: Germany, Berlin, Azerbaijan and Baku.